sonic-net/SONiC/doc/warm-reboot/multi-asic-warmboot.md

 ### The design changes for multi-ASIC platform.

-The following are the main thoughts into the design approach for multi-asic.
+The following are the main thoughts into the warm boot design approach for multi-asic.

-**1. Introduce a warm restart table in the StateDB in the global database docker service running on the linux host.**
+**1. Introduce a warm restart table in the StateDB**

 This Warm restart table will store the lifecycle state per asic instance.